 - 1 How To Slice Meat Thin

-- 5 What to Look For In a Knife
+- 2 What To Look For In A Knife

 How To Slice Meat Thin

-- A very sharp knife – Never use a dull knife because you’re more likely to have an accident with a dull knife than with one that is nicely sharpened.
+- A sharp chef’s knife – Never use a dull knife because you’re more likely to have an accident with it than a sharp knife.

-- A fridge or freezer – The reason for this will become obvious in just a moment.
+- A fridge or freezer – The reason for this will become obvious in just a mo

 - A metal tray and freezer bag(s) – Another thing that will become clear after you read further.

 - Meat – This is pretty self-explanatory, really, hopefully.